310mc/https-310mc.github.io-tl/source/_posts/orihime_and_hikoboshi/threat_of_rain.md

 {% endbubble %}

 {% bubble Midori %}
-Ughh… I knew it, this guy’s also the pushy overbearing type…
+Ughh… I knew it, this guy’s also the pushy type…
 {% endbubble %}

 {% bubble Shinobu %}